JPGygax68/path-manip/README.md

 Usage
 -----

-`Path` method
+- `Path`

 	is the constructor function returned by the `require` mechanism (which means you could give it a different name, yet I suggest you go with `Path`).

 	You can use it with or without the "new" operator.
 It will work pretty much as you'd expect: it takes a single optional parameter, which if specified can be either a string, an array of strings, or another Path object.

 	In fact, specifying a parameter in the constructor is equivalent to building the object empty, then calling `add` with that parameter.

 - `add` method